I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nc-wdfusb-evt-wdf-usb-reader-completion-routine.md

 <p>For more information about the <i>EvtUsbTargetPipeReadComplete</i> callback function and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

 <p>To define an <i>EvtUsbTargetPipeReadComplete</i> callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define an <i>EvtUsbTargetPipeReadComplete</i> callback function that is named <i>MyUsbTargetPipeReadComplete</i>, use the <b>EVT_WDF_USB_READER_COMPLETION_ROUTINE</b> type as shown in this code example:</p>